sajeelmalik/Friend-Finder/README.md

 <!-- take a picture of the image and add it into the readme  -->

-![Friend Finder](assets/preview.gif  "Friend Finder") *An example of the manager interface in action*
+![Friend Finder](assets/preview.gif  "Friend Finder") *An example of the survey and matching interface in action*

 ## Technology Used